-Errors in mathematical modeling of the natural growth function of fish stocks are frequently found in the literature on bioeconomic modeling of fisheries in a continuous-time setting.
-In particular, most natural growth functions used in continuous-time models, which are inserted into differential equations, are, however, often estimated in discrete time, which uses difference equations (e.g. Agnarsson et al. 2008, for the cod fisheries), despite the well-known fact that the dynamical properties of discrete and continuous-time population dynamics are entirely different (Gyllenberg et al. 1997).
-Approximation errors involved in developing discrete-time models are commonly assumed by most economists to be trivially small, but the approximation error can be important in some conditions (Sims 2008).
+Errors in mathematical modelling of the natural growth function of fish stocks are frequently found in the literature on bioeconomic modelling of fisheries in a continuous-time setting.
+In particular, most natural growth functions used in continuous-time models, which are inserted into differential equations, are estimated in discrete time, which uses difference equations (e.g. Agnarsson et al. 2008, for the cod fisheries).
+This is despite the fact that the dynamical properties of discrete and continuous-time population dynamics are entirely different (Gyllenberg et al. 1997).

+Approximation errors involved in developing discrete-time models are commonly assumed by most economists to be trivially small, but the approximation error can be important under certain conditions (Sims 2008).

-From an economic point of view, discrete-time bioeconomic models neglect the change in stock during harvesting when considering that harvest costs depend on the stock at the start of the year, and consequently discrete-time models may incur systematic errors by underestimating or overestimating the harvest costs.
+From an economic point of view, discrete-time bioeconomic models neglect the change in stock during harvesting when considering that harvest costs depend on the stock at the start of the year, and consequently discrete-time models may incur systematic errors by underestimating or overestimating harvesting costs.
 A continuous cost function is the appropriate cost function when the harvesting process is dependent on stock density, and the fraction of the stock harvested within a season is significant (Maroto et al. 2012).